 Some rides are longer and/or more difficult than others.
 To give you and idea of how challenging each ride is the Club Captain or Ride Leader will grade each ride by adding something like the below to each ride description on the website.
 It is your responsibility to use this information to gauge whether the ride is suitable for you.

-- Easy rides - This ride is xxxx kms, has some nice corners and is generally suitable for all riding levels.
+- Easy rides - This ride will likely be less than 300 kms, has some nice corners and is generally suitable for all riding levels.
 Please ride within your own limits and be respectful of other members in the group.

-- Moderate rides - This ride is xxx kms and has some challenging sections.
+- Moderate rides - This ride is under 400 kms and has some challenging sections.
 We consider this ride suitable for riders with a reasonable level of experience.
 Please ride within your own limits and be respectful of other members in the group.

-- Experienced rides - This ride is long at xxx kms and includes some technical and challenging sections.
+- Experienced rides - This ride could be 400 kms or longer and includes some technical and challenging sections, or involve limited refresh breaks.
 We consider this ride suitable for experienced riders.
 Please ride within your own limits and be respectful to other members in the group.